 Phillip’s Inner Harbor Restaurant is now located in the Power Plant building, in the former space of ESPN Zone.
-The buffet is no longer an option.

-- Four Season Hotel-Baltimore will offer a chic, five-star resort-like getaway in the heart of Harbor East.
+- Four Season Hotel-Baltimore offers a chic, five-star resort-like getaway in the heart of Harbor East.
 The hotel is surrounded by upscale dining, entertainment, and shopping in a vibrant, strollable neighborhood.
 Features include 256 spacious guest rooms and 45 well-appointed suites.
 The Grand Ballroom, Cobalt Ballroom, 8 meeting rooms and a boardroom, all encompass 20,800 square feet of function and pre-function space.
 There is a Spa & Fitness Center will 11 treatment rooms, outdoor pool with large terrace facing the Inner Harbor, and underground parking.
 For dining, Wit & Wisdom will offer an American tavern menu and Pabu is modeled after traditional Japanese drinking establishments.